Connie-ConstellationXT/philosophical-framework/README.md

 - Context-dependent, model-relative definitions

 ## Contributing
-This repository is primarily maintained as a personal knowledgebase.
+This repository is primarily maintained as a knowledgebase.
 Contributions, issues, and suggestions are welcome via GitHub, but collaborative development is not the main focus.

 ## License
 Content is provided for educational and research purposes.
 See LICENSE for details.